-Pursuant to Section 102 of Division I, Title I of the Consolidated Appropriations Act, 2020 (Public Law 116-94), the non-minister special immigrant program expires on September 30, 2020.
-No SR visas may be issued overseas, or final action taken on adjustment of status cases, after midnight September 29, 2020.
-Visas issued prior to this date will only be issued with a validity date of September 29, 2020, and all individuals seeking admission as a non-minister special immigrant must be admitted (repeat, admitted) into the U.S. no later than midnight September 29, 2020.

-The final action date for this category has been listed as "Unavailable" for October.
+Pursuant to the continuing resolution, the non-minister special immigrant program expires on December 11, 2020.
+No SR visas may be issued overseas, or final action taken on adjustment of status cases, after midnight December 10, 2020.
+Visas issued prior to this date will only be issued with a validity date of December 10, 2020, and all individuals seeking admission as a non-minister special immigrant must be admitted (repeat, admitted) into the U.S. no later than midnight December 10, 2020.
+If there is legislative action extending this category, the December dates would be applied for the entire month.
+If there is no legislative action extending this category, the category will become "Unavailable" effective midnight December 10, 2020.